Jhowpix/GoldPage/README.md

 # GoldPage
- This page was created as a study practice and is currently being used to learn modularization.
+page created as a study practice to fix the html tags and styling with css, the responsiveness was not worked on.

 <img src="https://github.com/Jhowpix/GoldPage/blob/main/img/backgHeader.JPEG">